styx-emulator/styx-emulator/examples/styx-uconf-gdb/README.md

 This examples shows Styx's Unified Configuration by running a processor with GDB integration.
 The example instantiates a ppc405 processor and loads some freertos firmware.

+Check out the unified configuration page in the docs.

 ## Quick Start

 In one terminal, run a freertos binary.